 Embodiment, Exposure, and Responsive Systems

-Hudson’s work connects to a longer lineage of wearable and embodied electronic art practices that treat computation as a material condition rather than an invisible backend.
+Hudson’s work connects to longer histories of wearable sculpture, embodied art practices, and technologically informed material experimentation.
 Sensors, circuitry, textiles, and bodily movement operate together within the same physical structure.
 Hudson does not stage technology as spectacle.
 The interactions remain relatively minimal: pulses of light, exposed circuitry, responsive surfaces, shifting material conditions.
 Attention stays focused on the relationship between the body and the object rather than on immersive technical effects.

-Across these projects, the body functions simultaneously as signal source, sensing surface, and physical interface.
+Across these projects, the body operates as both subject and site — shaped by systems of sensing, visibility, protection, and technological mediation.
 Physiological activity becomes visible through light and material response without collapsing entirely into metrics or data visualization.
 Her work does not reject sensing technologies, nor does it romanticize them.
 Instead, Hudson treats responsive systems as material structures capable of shaping perception through light, circuitry, touch, and bodily presence.

 Hudson’s upcoming solo exhibition will open June 8 at Gallatin Galleries in New York City.
 Centered on wearable art and technology, the exhibition explores the body as a conduit between human, technological, and ecological systems — a theme running consistently throughout Hudson’s practice.